 Component wise level of perception about the climate change to farmers

-Table 02 and Fig. 1 show the extent of perception in each of four components separately.
-It is clear from the table that the level of perception was found most effective in the component of ‘Temperature & Rainfall variability’ with the mean score of 37.19, followed by ‘Extreme weather events’, ‘Crop productivity & Farming Viability’ and ‘Socioeconomic & Livelihood impact’ with mean score of 28.65, 26.98 and 19.46 respectively.
+Table 0 and Fig. 1 shows the extent of perception in each of four components separately.
+It is clear from the Table that the level of perception was found most effective in the component of ‘Temperature & Rainfall variability’ with the mean score of 37.19, followed by ‘Extreme weather events’, ‘Crop productivity & Farming Viability’ and ‘Socioeconomic & Livelihood impact’ with mean score of 28.65, 26.98 and 19.46 respectively.
 It can be well understood that there is a need for adopting new and improved coping strategies for mitigating the Temperature & Rainfall and Extreme weather events related variability perceived by farmers.

-Fig. 1: Component wise level of perception of Farming community

-Table 02: Component wise perception about the climate change of farming community
+Table 2: Component wise perception about the climate change of farming community